slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 associated to the articulation of meaning.

 I will focus on Anaximander for two reasons.
-Firstly, a study of this sort over the whole corpus of presocratic thought is a colosal endeavor, far beyond my capacity and time.
-(I should comment to my reader: I write only a very limited number of hours per week, and devote almost all of my time to my scientific work.)
-Secondly, Anaximander wrote one of the most famous fragments of ancient philosophy; namely, the fragment D-K 12 A 10, whose cosmogonic character makes its comparative analysis somewhat easier.
+Firstly, a study of this sort over the whole corpus of Presocratic thought is a colosal endeavor, far beyond my capacity and time.Secondly, Anaximander wrote one of the most famous fragments of ancient philosophy; namely, the fragment D-K 12 A 10, whose cosmogonic character makes its comparative analysis somewhat easier.